bitkarrot/bitkarrot.github.io/README.md

-# NIP-05 Identifier Service
+# NIP-05 Automated PR Service

-This repository hosts a NIP-05 identifier service for Nostr users at `bitkarrot.github.io`.
+Automates NIP-05 identifier registration via pull requests.
+Users submit their Nostr pubkey through a web form, and the system automatically creates a PR to add them to the `nostr.json` file.

 ## For Users

-Visit [add-nip05.html](https://bitkarrot.github.io/add-nip05.html) to register your NIP-05 identifier.
+Visit the registration form to request your NIP-05 identifier.
+Once your PR is approved and merged, your identifier will be active.

 ## Architecture